 My current title is “Educational Technology Specialist,” though calling me an Instructional Designer wouldn’t be too far off either.
-My position is with Tufts Technical Services, and involves helping with their ongoing push into online and blended learning.
-I develop and maintain a growing roster of online and blended courses- primarily at the graduate level.
+I work for Tufts Technical Services, and help develop and maintain a growing roster of online and blended learning programs- primarily at the graduate level.
 I’m fluent in course and program design, instructor development, and course management.
 Recently I’ve been working on our migration from a Sakai-based Learning Management System to Canvas by Instructure.

 I run a small divergent thinking focussed newsletter- you should sign up for it here.

 Previously, I was part of an early large-scale 1:1 iPad rollout in K-12 public education.
 Much of my time was spent thinking about how to use technology in classrooms and helping others down the path to better tech integration.
 I also helped to run/produce/lead a number of conferences.
 I met with and consulted with 125+ districts from 2012-14 about moving to 1:1 computing and the culture shift that such a move requires and on issues ranging from the use of media in classrooms to the physical design of learning spaces.

 I have been point person on the design of several textbooks, both for traditional analog publishing as well as digital texts.
 Based on my work, districts have been able to abandon commercially produced textbooks in favor of self-produced- a clear advantage not only in price but in flexibility as well.